Skip to main content

 #> Successfully authenticated!

-# /auth2 needs to be authenticated too
+# /auth2 requires authentication too

 curl --cookie "access_token=correct horse battery staple" http://localhost:3000/auth2